 Table 1.11 shows the gender distribution of administrative leaders at NMSU over time.
-The percentage of women in administrative leadership positions has increased since 2002 among STEM department heads (from 10.5% to 18.8%), STEM associate department heads (14.3% to 25.0%), and deans (28.6% to 37.5%).
-The percentage of female Vice Presidents/Provosts, Vice Provost and Associate deans decreased from 2002 to 2009.
+The percentage of women in administrative leadership positions has increased since 2002 among STEM department heads (from 10.5% to 25%) and deans (28.6% to 44.4%).
+The percentage of female Associate Department Heads, Vice Presidents/Provosts, Vice Provost and Associate deans decreased from 2002 to 2010.
 However, since the overall number is small, it is difficult to see a significant trend in the number of women holding NMSU administrative positions since 2002.

-Table 1.12: Social and Behavioral Science (SBS) Faculty, ADVANCE (STEM) Faculty, and Faculty not in ADVANCE Departments nor Social and Behavioral Science Departments (non-STEM and Non-SBS) Holding Regents Professorships at NMSU, 2009
+Table 1.12: Social and Behavioral Science (SBS) Faculty, ADVANCE (STEM) Faculty, and Faculty not in ADVANCE Departments nor Social and Behavioral Science Departments (non-STEM and Non-SBS) Holding Regents Professorships at NMSU, 2010

 Table 1.12 shows the faculty holding Regents Professorships.
 The Regents Professorship was established by the Board of Regents to recognize faculty who have made outstanding contributions to the University in education, research, extension education and public service.
 Overall, more men have been recognized than women in all categories.
-The Regents Professorship, once awarded, is maintained until an individual retires
+The Regents Professorship, once awarded, is maintained until an individual retires.